 GreenSquare Housing Support

 We have made a commitment to have a number of trained Mental Health First Aiders with our workplaces, alongside a Mental Health Champion.
 We ensure we have well-trained staff who are able to provide informed, good quality support to our clients whilst working in an environment that promotes positive mental wellbeing.

 Hartpury University and Hartpury College are committed to promoting the mental health and wellbeing of all our students and staff by raising awareness through our annual Wellfest event aimed at keeping young people happy, healthy and safe and through our commitment to the ‘Time to Change’ pledge.
 Mental health and wellbeing are fully embedded within Hartpury’s overarching and enabling strategies.

 Five Ways to Wellbeing and Tea & Talk event

 Inclusion Gloucestershire is committed to promoting and supporting the mental wellbeing of staff and members by appropriately training staff (including in Mental Health First Aid), providing a safe and supportive environment to discuss mental health, and providing people with mental health needs a strong voice through initiatives such as MHELO.
-Our focus is championing people of all ages, whatever their disability, including people with physical disabilities, learning disabilities, sensory impairment and mental ill health.
+Our focus is championing people of all ages, whatever their disability, including people with physical disabilities, learning disabilities, sensory impairment and mental ill-health.

 Infobuzz pledge to continue providing a range of sessions designed to support the personal, social and mental health education for young people and their families in Gloucestershire.
-We will support families with complex needs and encourage them to use self-help skills for an improved wellbeing.
+We will support families with complex needs and encourage them to use self-help skills for improved wellbeing.